o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 Use the procedure below to debug in either of the following scenarios:

-* Intermittent failures that are difficult to reproduce in a single run of Asset Builder using the `-debug` option
+* intermittent failures that are difficult to reproduce in a single run of Asset Builder using the `-debug` option
-* Failures that only occur in multiple process job requests
+* failures that only occur in multiple process job requests

 1. In a text editor, open the `Registry/AssetProcessorPlatformConfig.setreg` file and set `maxjobs=1`.
 This limits Asset Processor to run one job at a time.